ImproPhoto/pymicmac/README.md

 Following the examples above, we could execute a whole photogrammetric workflow with:
 ```
-python pymicmac/workflow/run_workflow.py -e tie-point-detection -c tie-point-detection.xml
+micmac-run-workflow -e tie-point-detection -c tie-point-detection.xml
-python pymicmac/workflow/run_workflow.py -e param-estimation -c param-estimation.xml
+micmac-run-workflow -e param-estimation -c param-estimation.xml
-python pymicmac/workflow/run_workflow.py -e matching -c matching.xml
+micmac-run-workflow -e matching -c matching.xml
 ```

 ### Monitoring

 pycoeman (the tool used by pymicmac to run the commands) stores the log produced by each command in a .log file.
-Additionally, it stores a .mon and a .mon.disk with the CPU/MEM/disk monitoring. pycoeman has tools to get statistics and plots of the monitor files (see https://github.com/oscarmartinezrubi/pycoeman).
-In the pymicmac packages `logsparser` and `logsplotter` there are tools to extract information and plots from the log files of some of the commands (currently of `RedTieP`, `Tapas`, `Campari` and `GCPBascule`).
+Additionally, it stores a .mon and a .mon.disk with the CPU/MEM/disk monitoring. pycoeman has tools to get statistics and plots of the monitor files (see https://github.com/NLeSC/pycoeman). pymicmac has some tools to analyze the logs of several MicMac commands: `micmac-tapas-log-anal`, `micmac-redtiep-log-anal`, `micmac-redtiep-log-anal`, `micmac-campari-log-anal`, `micmac-gcpbascule-log-anal`, `micmac-gcpbascule-log-plot`, `micmac-campari-log-plot`.

 ## Large image sets